l7mp/stunner/doc/WHY.md

 manner.
 STUNner is exactly such a gateway service, carefully tailored to WebRTC media.

-Using STUNner allows you to specify a set of high-level declarative policies (UDP/TCP ports, authentication credentials, etc.) to define the way you want traffic to enter the cluster and to control the internal services client media can reach (i.e., UDP routes and backend services).
+Using STUNner allows you to specify a set of high-level declarative policies (UDP/TCP ports, authentication credentials, etc.) to define the way you want traffic to enter the cluster and control the internal services client media can reach (i.e., UDP routes and backend services).
 This will then make it possible to leave behind the host-networking hack once and for all, and run, scale and monitor the media-plane workload in the usual private pod-network behind the secure